Edmund the Martyr

 "It was never customary to me that I would take flight, but I would wish rather to perish if I needed to for my own homeland; and the almighty God knows that I will not ever turn from his service, nor from his true love, whether I die or live."

 Edmund was a boy-king of East Anglia who, when Viking warlords demanded he renounce Christ or die, chose death.
-Tied to a tree at Hoxne, shot through with arrows and beheaded on November 20, 869, he was England's patron saint for six centuries — until Saint George replaced him in the 15th century.
+Tied to a tree at Hoxne, shot with arrows and beheaded on November 20, 869, he remained England's patron saint for six centuries — until Saint George replaced him in the 15th century.

 Life Locations